jaspermayone-archive/discord-bot/CONTRIBUTING.md

 Thank you for your interest in contributing to the Heptagram Bot!
 We have extensive documentation below to do our best to make your contribution journey as smooth as possible.

 # Our Discord Server
  If you ever need support with contributing to the bot, you can alway join our discord server at <https://discord.gg/yHFQWNtNDt>, where we have staff and knowledgeable people to help you out!

- In this server you can also interact with the main bot, hang out with other Heptagram community members, and use our collection of Heptagram stickers and emojis!
+ In this server you can also interact with the main bot, chat with other Heptagram community members, and use our collection of Heptagram stickers and emojis!

- # Special Roles and Contribution Perks
+ # Awsome Roles and Contribution Perks
-If you have made a contribution to any of our projects, you quallify for a few special perks.
+If you have made a contribution to any of our projects, you quallify for a few awsome perks.

 *To redeem **ANY** of these perks, you need to be a member of our discord server*